What Will Cloud Computing Offer In 2025 To 2040

 8. Governance and Compliance

-As cloud computing becomes more prevalent, organizations will need to focus on governance and compliance to manage risks and ensure data protection.
+As cloud computing becomes more prevalent, organizations must focus on governance and compliance to manage risks and guarantee data protection.

-The future will see the development of more robust cloud governance frameworks that address issues like data sovereignty, regulatory compliance, and ethical AI usage.
+The future will see the development of more robust cloud governance frameworks that tackle issues like data sovereignty, regulatory compliance, and ethical AI usage.

-These frameworks will be crucial for maintaining trust and accountability in the cloud computing landscape.
+These frameworks will uphold trust and accountability in the cloud computing landscape.

 The Impact of Cloud Computing Across Industries